Hiswe/hiswe.github.io/source/_posts/09-sequelize-subqueries-with-squel.md

 you can find the [equivalent code in the demo](https://github.com/Hiswe/sequelize-example/blob/master/router.js#L20-L36).

 But it's a work that can be done on the Database right?
-So better do it there.
+So better doing it there.

 ## the SQL sub-query